fruzsinaagocs/oscode/README.rst

 Changelog
 ---------

+- 1.1.0:
+    - Users can now define w, g as functions in Python (pyoscode) and call the solver via pyoscode.solve_fn(...)
 - 1.0.6:
     - Fix issues related to dense output not being correctly generated, e.g. when timepoints at which dense output was asked for are in descending order, etc.
 - 1.0.5: